wirelineio/wireline-core/docs/design/framework.md

 ### Network

 The Network is represented by a Swarm that manages connections between Peers over various network Transports (e.g., WebRTC).
-Each Node connects to the Swarm and receive connection events to other Peers.
+Each Node connects to the Swarm and receives connection events when other Peers connect and request access to data.
-Each Peer-to-Peer connection is mediated by the Dat protocol, which communicates via a Stream.
+Each Peer-to-Peer connection is mediated by the Dat protocol, which communicates via a shared Stream.
-The protocol has pluggable extensions that enable the Database (and Apps) to coordinate the exchange of data (and other messages).
+The protocol has plugable extensions that enable the Database (and Apps) to coordinate the exchange of data (and other messages).

 ### Framework

 The Framework is the main API for the development of Apps.
-It manages a set of Views (Kappa cores), which are connected to a logical set of Feeds via a Topic.
+It manages a set of Views (Kappa cores), which are connected to a logical set of Feeds identified by a Topic.
-Topics correspond to a Party key.
+Topics correspond to a Party's discovery key.
-The Framework can many many concurrent Parties, each of which may have many Participants and constituent Feeds.
+The Framework can support many concurrent Parties, each of which may have many Participants.
 The Framework also manages Access Control (Authorization) for the Participants (Bots and Users).
-It maintains a set of Credentials for each Participant, which are written to the Participant's Feed.
+It maintains a set of Credentials (for each Participant) that confer specific access rights (e.g., read, write, User administration).
-The Framework's Party Manager controls the Policies by which the Database implements Replication.
+Users bestow Credentials on other Participants by writing Credentials on their Feeds.
+The Framework's Party Manager uses these Credentials in conjunction with Policies that instruct the Database's Feed Replication mechanism.
+This is used to control access to the shared Data set.